anchetadev/PWA-IndexedDB-Guide/quickStartPWA/readme.md

 ### Now on to the Service Worker 😱

 JK, it's really not that scary.
-In short the Service Worker's normal run through can be summated down to three events: Registration -> Installation -> Activation
+In short the Service Worker's normal run through can be summated down to three events:
+- Registration
+- Installation
+- Activation

+#### Registration
-1. Registration: We tell the browser that it should be aware of the Service Worker and that it will need to install it
+We tell the browser that it should be aware of the Service Worker and that it will need to install it

 ```js
 //this is in the index.html file